Our People

 B Comm LLM

 Ministerial Appointed.
-Member of the Performance, Audit, Risk & Safety Committee.
+Chair of the Performance, Audit, Risk & Safety Committee.
 Mr Herring spent 17 years as an Executive Director of Macquarie Group Limited, 12 years as Group General Counsel and 5 years as an investment banker with Macquarie Capital.
 Prior to Macquarie, Mr Herring was a corporate partner and a managing partner at King and Wood Mallesons for over 16 years.
 He is a Director of ASX listed Region Group Limited.
 Mr Herring has also been a Director and Chairman of The Skin Hospital and a director of Osteoporosis Australia Limited.

-Term expires on 31 December 2026.
+Term expires 30 June 2026.

-Term expires 30 June 2023.
+Term expires 30 June 2026.

 Mr Joe David